learn-co-curriculum/react-lecture-1-starter/README.md

 ReactDOM.render(whatToAddToDOM, whereToPutIt);
 ```

-Demonstrate that the second arg is the **only place we will be using code from mod 3 such as `document.getElementById('main')`**.
+Demonstrate that the second arg is the **only place we will be using code from Phase 1 such as `document.getElementById('main')`**.
 This is also why we won't be bringing in jQuery.
 It'd be overkill to import a huge library to run one line of code `$('#main')`

 whatToAddToDOM: we need to add a React Element!
 First thing I'd do is to write like: